infosecstreams/huntress2023/warmups/Read-The-Rules/README.md

 ## Description

+Author: @JohnHammond#6971

-Author: @JohnHammond#6971Please follow the rules for this CTF!
+Please follow the rules for this CTF!
 Connect here: Read The Rules

 ## Writeup